ibericode/koko-analytics/readme.txt

 #### Does this respect my visitor's privacy?
 Absolutely, nothing that could lead back to the visitor is recorded.
 Furthermore, if the visitor has "Do Not Track" enabled in their browser, this is respected.

+#### Does this use any external services?
+No, the data never leaves your website.
+That's (part of) what makes Koko Analytics such a great choice if you value true privacy.

+### Does this set any cookies?
+By default, yes.
+But you can easily disable this in the plugin's settings.
+Without cookies, the plugin can still detect returning visitors and unique pageviews, albeit less reliable.

 ### Will this slow down my website?
 No, the plugin is built in such a way that it never slows down your website for your visitors.
 If there is heavy lifting to be done, it is done in a background process.

-#### Does this use any external services?
-No, the data never leaves your website.
-That's (part of) what makes Koko Analytics such a great choice if you value true privacy.

-#### Why are my pageviews not showing up right away?
-The plugin uses a buffer file where pageviews are stored for a very short time before they are permanently stored, as this greatly speeds up the tracking process for sites with many visitors.
-This means that pageviews will only show up in your dashboard after a 1 minute delay.
+In fact, because the plugin does not depend on any external services it is usually much faster than third-party analytics tools.

 == Screenshots ==